 Doctors use many tests to find, or diagnose, cancer.
 They also do tests to learn if cancer has spread to another part of the body from where it started.
 If this happens, it is called metastasis.
 For example, imaging tests can show if the cancer has spread.
 Imaging tests show pictures of the inside of the body.
 Doctors may also do tests to learn which treatments could work best.

 For most types of cancer, a biopsy is the only sure way for the doctor to know whether an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

 This list describes options for diagnosing these types of cancer.
-Not all tests listed will be used for every person.
+Not all tests listed below will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 The type of cancer suspected

 Your age and medical condition

 The results of earlier medical tests